-Lead music database solicitation / communication with Elijah Palnik
+• Lead music database solicitation and upkeep

 5. DiGS: Dancers in Graduate School

 DiGS is the graduate student organization in the Department of Dance that serves to get funds from the university and distribute for our graduate shows for food, costumes, etc. See the constitution for the election process.